Kavex/VRChat-Log-Monitor/README.md

 - **Event Parsing:** Detects events (e.g., `OnPlayerJoined`, `OnPlayerLeft`, etc.) defined in the configuration.
 - **GUI Display:** Uses Tkinter to display events with event-specific colors.
 - **Log Output:** Writes parsed events with timestamps to a file named with the current date (e.g., `parsed_log_2025-03-04.txt`).
-- **Discord Integration:** Posts notifications as Discord embeds with colors matching the event definitions.
+- **Optional Discord Integration:** Posts notifications as Discord embeds with colors matching the event definitions.
+This setting is off by default.

 ## Prerequisites